SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

             .data_deliver.data_mode     = SL_SH_NO_DATA_MODE,
             ```
 3. **PowerSave Configurations:**
-    * To configure the power save transitions from PS2 to PS4 and vice-versa, please update the below macro in the  preprocessor settings:
+    * To configure the power save transitions from PS2 to PS4 and vice-versa, update the below macro in the  preprocessor settings:
       ```c
       SL_SH_POWER_STATE_TRANSITIONS=1
-      //Enabling this macro will move the application from PS4 state to PS2 state.
+      //Enable this macro moves the application from PS4 state to PS2 state.
       //In PS2 state the sensor data will be sampled and collected.
       ```